What Is the Cost of Sororities and Fraternities?

-Room and Board Charges
+Cost of Sororities and Fraternities: Room and Board Charges

 Not every member of a fraternity or sorority opts to live in the organization’s on-campus house, but for many brothers and sisters, this is a significant part of the Greek experience.
 Keep in mind that room and board charges vary widely, even among chapters on the same college campus.
 While some fraternities and sororities are based in run-of-the-mill buildings, some are located in historic houses that have been beautifully preserved.
 The cost of room and board generally ranges from $1,000 to $7,000 per semester.